 Biannual PIE Teaching Conference

-Note: Day 1 and Day 2 of The Biannual PIE Teaching Conference for this Fall 2021 will each be delivered online via an asynchronous Canvas site AND multiple synchronous Zoom sessions.
-The Canvas site materials for both Day 1, and Day 2, will be offered asynchronously, and expected to be completed prior to the synchronous Zoom session on 8/18 & 8/19/21.
+Note: Day 1 and Day 2 of The Biannual PIE Teaching Conference for this Spring 2022 will each be delivered online via an asynchronous Canvas site AND multiple synchronous Zoom sessions.
+The Canvas site materials for both Day 1, and Day 2, will be offered asynchronously, and expected to be completed by January 2, 2022.
 See further details below.
 Registration details & link is provided below.

 The Program for Instructional Excellence sponsors University-wide graduate student teaching assistant orientations each fall and spring semester.
 During these orientations, graduate students are introduced to FSU teaching resources, policies, and best practices for teaching and learning.
 The PIE TA Orientation satisfies the required graduate student TA policy training according to University-wide TA Standards.